MahanthMohan/Java-Programs/README.md

 # UltimateMathClass
-A collection of the commonly used mathematical operations coded using objects and methods, including the java principle of inheritance and interface
+A collection of the commonly used mathematical operations coded using objects and methods, including the Java principle of inheritance and interface